ZonyLaw/TradePro/README.md

   * Register -> signup.html - Visible to logged out users
   * Logout -> logout.html - Visible to logged in users

+**MongoDB**

+* To ensure access to the MongoDB, make sure setting for the network access IP is updated.
+This can change and produce error message relating to SLL.

 # Appendix